+If you’re supposed to ice injuries, but not muscle pain, then what do you do with injured muscles (a muscle tear or muscle strain)?
 That can be a tough call, but ice usually wins — but only for the first few days at most, and only if it really is a true muscle injury.
-A true muscle injury almost always involves severe, sudden pain.
-If the muscle is truly torn, then use ice to bring down the inflammation.
+A true muscle injury usually involves obvious trauma during intense effort, causing severe pain suddenly.
+If the muscle is truly torn, then use ice to take the edge off the inflammation at first.
 Once the worst is over, switch to heat.

+The bottom line is: use whatever feels best to you!
 Your own preference is the tie-breaker and probably the most important consideration.
 For instance, heat cannot help if you already feel unpleasantly flushed and don’t want to be heated.
 And ice is unlikely to be effective if you have a chill and hate the idea of being iced!

 If you start to use one and you don’t like the feel of it … just switch to the other.

 - Contrast Hydrotherapy — “Exercising” tissues with quick changes in temperature, to help with pain and injury rehab (especially repetitive strain injuries).